Behavioural Detections

 \

 The Beacon running on the file server is living inside the rundll32 process (PID 4404).
-When Cobalt Strike runs a post-ex command that uses the "fork & run" pattern, it will spawn a sacrificial process, inject the post-ex capability into it, retrieve the output over a named pipe, and then kills the process.
+When Cobalt Strike runs a post-ex command that uses the "" pattern, it will spawn a sacrificial process, inject the post-ex capability into it, retrieve the output over a named pipe, and then kills the process.
 The primary reason to do this is to ensure that "unstable" post-ex tools don't crash the Beacon.

 \